SeabookChen/seabookchen.net/_posts/2014-03-23-evaluate-and-validate-xpath-css-selectors-in-chrome-developer-tools.md

 	> $x(".//not-a-tag")<br />
 	> [ ]

-	- If the XPath or CSS selector is not valid, an exception will be shown in red text.
+	- If the XPath or CSS selector is invalid, an exception will be shown in red text.
 For example:

 	> $x(".//header/")<br />
 	> SyntaxError: Failed to execute 'evaluate' on 'Document': The string './/header/' is not a valid XPath expression.